Inventory Management Software vs Warehouse Management Software – What’s Right for my Company

 How Warehouse Management and Inventory Management Systems Differ

-Warehouse management systems coordinate workflows for the entire warehouse relating to inventory, order fill, labor, and operational processes – in effect pulling inventory management under its wing for managing stock.
+Warehouse management systems coordinate workflows for the entire warehouse relating to inventory, order fill, labor, and operational processes – in effect pulling inventory management features under its wing for managing stock.

 The Distinction Between Warehouse Management and Inventory Management Software